Vaccinations at Auckland churches and shopping malls being considered in fight against measles

 "New Zealand currently has the highest number of recorded cases of measles since 1997 and because measles is so contagious, infection spreads particularly quickly among unimmunised people."

-The latest figures show there are 667 confirmed cases of measles in Auckland.
-A new update from the Auckland Regional Public Health Service is due at 12pm.
+The now 700 confirmed cases are made of 475 confirmed measles cases in the Counties Manukau DHB region, 97 in the Auckland DHB area and 128 in the Waitematā DHB district.

-The measles, mumps and rubella (MMR) shot is free for anyone under 50 years old who has not had two documented doses.
+The measles, mumps and rubella (MMR) shot is free for anyone under 50 who has not had two documented doses.
 It is available nationwide at any general practice clinic.

 As a result, a special district health board immunisation team will be working to reach people who might not be able to get to their family doctor's clinic, for example.